UniversalDependencies/docs/_nmf/index.md

 ---
 -->

-* Words in Suansu are generally delimited by whitespace or punctuation.
+* Words in Naga-Suansu are generally delimited by whitespace or punctuation.
 Exceptions:

     * Multiword tokens occur in the case of clitics.
 The nominalizer _di_ is written after the verb complex without whitespace.
 For example, _mazokwoan ngamme<b>di</b>_ ("think.arrive + be able to + NMLZ = memory").